 I came across this quote again this week, and it is particularly apropos these days.
 I mulled it over, as I do.
 It made me think of a well-known scripture:

 “Be anxious for nothing, but in everything, by prayer and supplication with gratitude, make your requests known to God.
-And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”
+And the peace of God, which surpasses all understanding, will protect your hearts and minds through Christ Jesus.”
 (Philippians 4:6-7)

 Oftentimes, this is interpreted as “God’s peace is too great to understand.”
 However, the Greek word behind surpasses is hyperechō, which means to rise above, to surpass, to be superior to, to be better than.
 The text truly says that “God’s peace is superior to understanding.”